Marketing Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for marketing roles in Hawaii?

-The H-1B is the most common visa for marketing professionals in Hawaii, covering roles like market research analyst, digital marketing manager, and brand strategist, which USCIS has historically recognized as specialty occupations requiring a relevant bachelor's degree.
+The H-1B visa is the most common visa for marketing professionals in Hawaii, covering roles like market research analyst, digital marketing manager, and brand strategist, which USCIS has historically recognized as specialty occupations requiring a relevant bachelor's degree.
 The O-1A is an option for candidates with demonstrated extraordinary achievement.
-Some roles at multinational hospitality companies may qualify for an L-1 intracompany transfer if you're moving from an overseas office.
+Some roles at multinational hospitality companies may qualify for an L-1 visa intracompany transfer if you're moving from an overseas office.

 Which cities in Hawaii have the most marketing sponsorship jobs?